andreposman/zipcode-producer/instructions.md

 * Zip Code model
 * Produces into a Rabbit queue
 * Another api consumes the data
+* Call and zipcode api
+* transform into an adress
 * Saves it to a SQL